Mac (rapper): 504 Boyz and later releases

 World War III would be Mac's last album released on No Limit and his last solo album to date.
 In 2000, he joined the group 504 Boyz, whose name was a reference to the area code 504.
-The group was a collective of other No Limit rappers such as Master P, Silkk the Shocker, and C-Murder.
+The group was a collective of other No Limit rappers such as Master P, C-Murder, and Silkk the Shocker.
 Mac was with the group for one album, 2000's Goodfellas, which went gold and reached No. 2 on the Billboard 200.
 He was featured prominently on the group's hit single "Wobble Wobble", rapping the first verse and the chorus.
 The song reached No. 17 on the Billboard Hot 100 Phipps would be sentenced to a 30-year prison term for manslaughter after 19-year-old Barron C. Victor, Jr. died from a gunshot wound in a Louisiana nightclub in 2001.

 In 2007, while Mac was still serving his prison term, No Limit released the album The Lost Tapes, which consisted of unreleased material Mac recorded with the label.

 On May 31, 2012, DJ 5150 released the mixtape Uptown Veterans, a compilation of Mac's greatest hits.

 Mac Phipps has announced his first album in 23 years, Son of the City, which comes just over a year after being released from prison after two decades behind bars.
 Son of the City was released on October 31, 2022, with features from Fiend, D1, Curren$y,3d Na'tee, Cognac, Rayvon Neal, and many more.